openmc-dev/openmc/docs/source/quickinstall.rst

     conda config --add channels conda-forge

-To list the versions of OpenMC that are available to install, in your terminal window or an Anaconda Prompt, run:
+To list the versions of OpenMC that are available on `conda-forge` channel to install, in your terminal window or an Anaconda Prompt, run:

 .. code-block:: sh

     conda search openmc

-Specific version of OpenMC can then be installed with:
+OpenMC can then be installed with:

 .. code-block:: sh

     conda install openmc=0.X.0 python=3.X

+.. note:: Replace ``python=3.X`` with ``python=2.7`` if using legacy Python2. ``openmc=0.X.0`` is the package and version you want to install.

 --------------------------------
 Installing on Ubuntu through PPA